 'Some select committees maybe have joint meetings if there is an equivalent committee in devolved parliaments ... that is really informal networking.
 I don't think that has an official status.'
+[Interview 12, politician, July 2019]

 - Knowledge exchange had been an important outcome of the existing informal interparliamentary structures - Building informal contacts and networks at official and politician levels were a valued dimension of inter-parliamentary relations for the exchange of information. - Exchanging and gathering information via informal mechanisms had contributed to policy-making; - By working together, committees of the legislatures had a route to exchanging knowledge and expertise.